LabKey/labkey-ui-components/packages/components/docs/localDev.md

 ### labkey-ui-components

 1. Do one final merge of the `develop` branch into your feature branch for `labkey-ui-components`.
-2. Run one final lint of your changes, `yarn run lint-branch-fix`, and review the changes applied.
+2. Run one final lint of your changes, `npm run lint-branch-fix`, and review the changes applied.
 3. Update the `releaseNotes/labkey/components.md` file with what will be your release version number and release date.
-4. Run the commands to build and test: `yarn build`, `yarn test`.
+4. Run the commands to build and test: `npm run build`, `npm test`.
 5. Push your final set of commits from `labkey-ui-components` to GitHub so that TeamCity can do a final run of the jest tests.
 6. Message the Frontend dev room chat about starting the pull request merge.
 This is to make sure two people aren't merging at the same time which might result in conflicting package version numbers.
 7. Check on the [TeamCity](https://teamcity.labkey.org) build status and jest test status (also shown in the PR).
-8. Run the command to publish: `yarn publish`.
+8. Run the command to publish: `npm publish`.
 9. Merge the pull requests for `labkey-ui-components`.
 10. Message the Frontend dev room chat that the merge is complete.

 ### LabKey modules

-1. Update any LabKey module `package.json` files where you are using / applying these changes with this final release version number (then do the regular `npm install` for that module, build, etc. and push those `package.json` and `package-lock.json` file changes to github as well).
+1. Update any LabKey module `package.json` files where you are using / applying these changes with this final release version number (then do the regular `npm install --legacy-peer-deps` for that module, build, etc. and push those `package.json` and `package-lock.json` file changes to github as well).
 2. Merge the PRs for your LabKey module changes.
 3. Remove any of the alpha package versions from [Artifactory](https://labkey.jfrog.io/artifactory/webapp/#/home) that you had published during development for this feature branch.